-Let’s be real: Toddlers can behave like real jerks sometimes.
+While this post is about dogs and toddlers and helping them get along, let’s start with a truth: Toddlers can behave like real jerks sometimes.
 That does not mean toddlers are jerks.
-They are so new here still with only one to three years under their belts.
+They are still so new here still with only one to three years under their belts.

 I’m not one to sugarcoat the reality of raising a toddler.
 It’s hard.
 It’s really, really hard.
 And they change dramatically from day to day, acquiring new skills and learning new things, that once you feel like you’re getting a handle on something, suddenly your two-year-old is tall enough and strong enough to open your kitchen drawer and is wandering through the house with a hammer in one hand and a tub of glue in the other.

 Toddlers are noisy.
 They’re messy.
 They’re hyper-mobile but not yet coordinated.
 They’re unpredictable.
 They experience extreme emotions that often include extreme outbursts–of joy, sure, but also pain and frustration and anger and sadness.

 I could go on, but you get the point.
 Toddlers are hard.

 (They’re also lovely in a million ways.
 Watching them discover and innovate with language and their imaginations… priceless.)

 Those things that make toddlers who they are also make them inherently unreliable around dogs

 When it comes to kids and dogs, the focus should always be on safety.
 That’s it.
 That’s the whole of it.
 Safety for the kids, safety for the dogs.
 Dog bites are almost always preventable (read TONS more about dog bite prevention here), but I also want to emphasize that avoiding bites isn’t the be-all-end-all of toddlers-and-dogs interactions.
 It’s what gets the most attention, sure, because it has the most devastating consequences, but: